symbol_muslim_call_to_prayer

-The phrase Come to prayer! حَيَّ عَلَى الصَّلاةِ is very famous. حَيَّ is a special kind of word.
-Such words point to a verb and carry its meaning as well as its time and function.
-There are some important things to know.
+The phrase حَيَّ عَلَى الصَّلاةِ (ḥayya ʿalā ṣ-ṣalāh) which in Islam means “Come to prayer!” is one of the most used and famous phrases in Islam. حَيَّ is a special kind of word.
+Such nouns share characteristics of verbs and carry their meaning as well as its time and function.

 • Such a word is not a pure noun (اِسْم) only.
 Why?
 Other than nouns, a اِسْم الْفِعْل only conveys a meaning on itself when it is linked to time.